-Although not a form of motor neurone disease, the MND Association supports people living with Kennedy's disease.
+Although not a form of motor neurone disease, the MND Association is here for you if you need support with Kennedy's disease.

-People living with and affected by Kennedy's disease can access all MND Association services, including our MND Connect helpline and MND Support Grants.
+If you are living with or affected by Kennedy's disease, you can access all our MND Association services, including our MND Connect helpline and MND Support Grants.
 For more information and a list of all our services, see our services page.

-Due to its rarity, there is only one Kennedy's disease dedicated clinic in the UK, based in London.
-The clinic can provide access to multidisciplinary care, a specialist nurse and opportunities to get involved in research.
-Watch the video at the top of this page for information about the clinic.
+Due to its rarity, there is only one dedicated clinic in the UK in London offering support with Kennedy's disease.
+The clinic can provide access to multidisciplinary care, a specialist nurse and ways to get involved in research.
+Watch the video at the top of this page to find out about the clinic.

 Kennedy's Disease UK (KD-UK)

-The only UK based charity for Kennedy's disease.
-Works to raise awareness of Kennedy's disease and funds research into the condition.
+A UK based charity focused on awareness of Kennedy's disease and funding for research into the condition.